Melbeck777/getImages/README.md

 - [ ] .xlsx
 - [ ] .md

-This code doesn't assurance get images any files.
+This code doesn't guarantee that images can be retrieved for all files.

 ## Get images extensions
 - .png